-For a decade, our team of experts has tested 40+ of the best base layers on the market.
-For 2021, we directly compare 16 of the most popular options side-by-side.
-From the ski slopes to sleeping out under the stars, our in-depth analysis combines laboratory-style testing with real-world adventure to break down the strengths and weaknesses of each of these products.
-Our comprehensive review also provides valuable buyer's advice, to empower you with the information to find the right choice for your needs and budget.
-Whether it's for the warm or cold season, a quality base layer is sure to keep you dry and comfortable, no matter where your next adventure takes you.Related: Best Base Layer for Women
+For a decade, our team of experts has bought and tested 43+ of the best base layers on the market.
+For this update, we compare 15 of the most popular options side-by-side.
+From the ski slopes to alpine climbs to sleeping out under the stars, our in-depth analysis derives from real-world adventures undertaken while wearing each model.
+We score all base layers across key areas of performance like warmth, breathability, and drying speed.
+Whether it's for the warm or cold season, a quality base layer is sure to keep you dry and comfortable, no matter where your next outdoor escapade takes you.Related: Best Base Layer for Women

 |Price||Check Price at REI|

 |$59 List||$110.00 at Backcountry||$89 List|

 $88.95 at Backcountry

 $59.99 at Amazon

 |Pros||Temperature regulation, ultra-cozy, balance of warmth and breathability||Spectra is the strongest fabric material on the market, lightweight, quick-drying, merino wool-like comfort||Uber soft Tasmanian Merino wool, efficient thermoregulation for weight||Efficiently wicks away moisture, comfortable fit, warmer than the weight suggests||Affordable, fashionable fit, breathable|